rudra100008/ProductApp/README.md

 # ProductAPP

 ProductAPP is a Spring MVC-based web application designed to manage products.
 It supports operations like creating, reading, updating, and deleting (CRUD) product information, including product name, product ID, product description, and price.
-The application also allows users to upload images for each product.

 ## Features